bonitasoft/bonita-doc/md/mobile-portal.md

 # Mobile Portal

-The mobile version of Bonita BPM Portal only displays functions available to the logged-in user only.
+The mobile version of Bonita Portal only displays functions available to the logged-in user only.
 Functions for other profiles are not available.

 ## Security login

-Use the same user login and password as Bonita BPM Portal (based on the same database)
+Use the same user login and password as Bonita Portal (based on the same database)

 ## Do I need a special license?